 New York is a very large coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 1,658,646 people and 288 constituent neighborhoods, New York is the third largest community in New York.
-Much of the housing stock in New York was built prior to World War II, making it one of the older and more historic boroughs in the country.
+New York has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 New York home prices are not only among the most expensive in New York, but New York real estate also consistently ranks among the most expensive in America.